-Dividends, interest and capital gains received by the Fund may give rise to withholding and other taxes imposed by foreign countries.
+Dividends, interest, capital gains and other income received by the Fund may give rise to withholding and other taxes imposed by foreign countries.
 Such taxes will reduce shareholders' return.
-Income tax treaties between certain countries and the United States may reduce or eliminate such taxes, but there can be no guarantee that the Fund will qualify for treaty benefits.
+Income tax treaties between certain countries and the United States may reduce or eliminate such taxes, but there can be no assurance that the Fund will qualify for treaty benefits.